-Many modern linux distributions have merged /bin and /usr/bin.
-When this is the case, the standard PATH variable needs just to be set to /usr/bin/ for the Chapter 6 environment.
-When this is not the case, the following line adds /bin to the path.
+Many modern Linux distributions have merged /bin and /usr/bin.
+When this is the case, the standard PATH variable should be set to /usr/bin/ for the Chapter 6 environment.
+When this is not the case, the following line adds / bin to the path.